lzukw/WirelessDisplay/WirelessDisplayServer/README.md

 - The folder [Services]
 - The interface [Services/IServerController.cs] and the class [Services/ServerController.cs] that implements this interface.
-- The static class [Services/HostAddressProvider.cs]

 `IServerController` and `ServerController` provide two methods to start the ScriptingRestApiServer in background and to stop it again.

-The static class `HostAddressProvider` contains two simple static readonly properties to get the hostname and the IPv4-Address of the local computer.

 [MainWindow.xaml] contains four relevant UI-Elemnts: